cloudaware/compliance-policies/ce/ca/azure/microsoft-entra-id/guest-users-regular-review/description.md

 # Description

-Microsoft Entra ID is extended to include Azure AD B2B collaboration, allowing you to invite people from outside your organization to be guest users in your cloud account and sign in with their own work, school, or social identities.
-Guest users allow you to share your company's applications and services with users from any other organization, while maintaining control over your own corporate data.
+Microsoft Entra ID has native and extended identity functionality allowing you to invite people from outside your organization to be guest users in your cloud account and sign in with their own work, school, or social identities.

-Work with external partners, large or small, even if they don't have Azure AD or an IT department.
-A simple invitation and redemption process lets partners use their own credentials to access your company's resources as a guest user.

-Guest users in every subscription should be review on a regular basis to ensure that inactive and unneeded accounts are removed.

 ## Rationale

-Guest users in the Microsoft Entra ID are generally required for collaboration purposes in Office 365, and may also be required for Azure functions in enterprises with multiple Azure tenants.
-Guest users are typically added outside your employee on-boarding/off-boarding process and could potentially be overlooked indefinitely, leading to a potential vulnerability.
+Guest users are typically added outside your employee on-boarding/off-boarding process and could potentially be overlooked indefinitely.
 To prevent this, guest users should be reviewed on a regular basis.
 During this audit, guest users should also be determined to not have administrative privileges.

 ## Impact

 Before removing guest users, determine their use and scope.
-Like removing any user, there may be unforeseen consequences to systems if it is deleted.
+Like removing any user, there may be unforeseen consequences to systems if an account is removed without careful consideration.

 ## Audit